diogob/postgres-copy/README.md

 puts User.copy_to_string
 ```

-Another insteresting feature of copy_to is that it uses the scoped relation, it means that you can use ARel
+Another interesting feature of copy_to is that it uses the scoped relation, it means that you can use ARel
 operations to generate different CSV files according to your needs.
 Assuming we want to generate a file only with the names of users 1, 2 and 3: